BulkUpdate

 Special Arguments

-is used to define whether a physical pseudo-table will be created during the operation.
-By default, a temporary table (i.e.: #TableName
+usePhysicalPseudoTempTable controls whether a physical pseudo-table is created during the operation.
+Defaults to a temporary table (e.g., #TableName).

 Caveats

-when calling this method and if you have not passed any qualifiers and if your table has an IDENTITY primary key column.
-The same logic will apply if there is no primary key but has an IDENTITY column defined in the table.
+RepoDB automatically sets options to SqlBulkCopyOptions.KeepIdentity when no qualifiers are provided and the table has an IDENTITY primary key column.
+The same applies when there is no primary key but an IDENTITY column is defined.

 Usability